Search the Health Library

 Lung cancer is the most common cancer and the leading cause of cancer death among both men and women.
 This human toll is not reflected, however, in the research dollars available to study the disease.
-About $1,829 in research dollars is spent per lung cancer death, compared to $23,474 for breast cancer and $14,369 for prostate cancer.
+About $1,529 in research dollars is spent per lung cancer death.
 Advances against all types of cancer are inextricably tied to the amount of funds available to study them.
 Cancer research saves lives.

 Despite funding obstacles, the Johns Hopkins Kimmel Cancer Center team of investigators in Baltimore is making unprecedented progress against the disease.
 The opportunity to make real gains against lung cancer has never been greater.
 The convergence of technology, such as next generation cancer gene sequencing, with brilliant scientific minds has brought us to a point where we can begin to alter the course of lung cancer in ways we could only imagine a decade ago.
 See our Groundbreaking Research section (insert hyperlink) to read about some of our exciting work.